4d/docs/website/translated_docs/pt/Concepts/classes.md

 ### Property lookup and prototype

 All objects in 4D are internally linked to a class object.
-When 4D does not find a property in an object, it searches in the prototype object of its class; if not found, 4D continue searching in the prototype object of its superclass, and so on until there is no more superclass.
+When 4D does not find a property in an object, it searches in the prototype object of its class; if not found, 4D continues searching in the prototype object of its superclass, and so on until there is no more superclass.

 All objects inherit from the class "Object" as their inheritance tree top class.